 Grégor Puppinck holds his Ph.D. with a dissertation in legal theory.
 He graduated from Paris II Law School and from the “Institut des Hautes Etudes Internationales.”

 He is the author of numerous books and legal articles.
 His most recent book is Conscientious Objection and Human Rights, A Systematic Analysis (Brill, 2017).

-He has been made Cavaliere della Repubblica OMRI by the Italian Government and Commander in the Order of St. Gregory the Great.
+He has been made Cavaliere della Repubblica by the Italian Government for its services in the Lautsi v Italy case and Knight Commander in the Order of St. Gregory the Great.
 He received the award of "Humanisme Chrétien" in 2016 for the book "La famille, les droits de l'homme et la vie éternelle" and the Anton Neuwirth award in 2014.

 The European Centre for Law and Justice is an international, Non-Governmental Organization dedicated to the promotion and protection of human rights in Europe and worldwide.
 The ECLJ holds special Consultative Status before the United Nations/ECOSOC since 2007.

 The ECLJ engages legal, legislative, and cultural issues by implementing an effective strategy of advocacy, education, and litigation.
 The ECLJ advocates in particular the protection of religious freedoms and the dignity of the person with the European Court of Human Rights and other mechanisms afforted by the United Nations, the Council of Europe, the European Parliament, the Organization for Security and Cooperation in Europe (OSCE), and others.